DV

 What is the difference between VTV and VYM?

-VTV (Vanguard Value ETF) tracks CRSP US Large Cap Value Index with an index strategy, while VYM (Vanguard High Dividend Yield Index Fund ETF Shares) tracks Basket (Vanguard High Dividend Yield ETF holdings) with an index approach.
+VTV (Vanguard Value ETF) tracks CRSP US Large Cap Value Index with an index approach, while VYM (Vanguard High Dividend Yield Index Fund ETF Shares) tracks Basket (Vanguard High Dividend Yield ETF holdings) with an index approach.
 They are issued by Vanguard and Vanguard respectively.

 Can I hold both VTV and VYM?